Boshes/Rails-BlogTrialwithRSS/README.md

-# Ruby-BlogTrial
+# Rails-BlogTrial
-Blog creation trial
+Blog creation trial that uses RSS and atom.build.